Faith Under Fire: The True Story Behind the Lifetime Movie

 Lifetime’s ‘Faith Under Fire’ tells a story that is so fantastical that you might think it is fictional.
 Not all heroes wear capes.
 Some just save the day with nerves of steel and a degree of empathy that makes them human.
 The movie narrates Antoinette Tuff’s story.

-Tuff ended up saving the lives of hundreds of people when she convinced a deranged gunman to not attack an elementary school.
+Tuff ended up saving the lives of hundreds of people when she convinced a deranged gunman not to attack an elementary school.
 When the gunman entered the school, it went on lockdown, and this woman found herself facing a potential killer.
-Without losing her calm, Tuff talked to him in a matter of fact voice, while she was on the line with 911.
+Without losing her calm, Tuff talked to him in a matter-of-fact voice while she was on the line with 911.
 Eventually, by narrating her personal hardships, she was able to talk him out of shooting anyone.

 What is Faith Under Fire About?

 ‘Faith Under Fire’ tells the story of Antoinette Tuff, who talked Michael Hill out of shooting anyone at the elementary school.
-When Antoinette was face to face with Hill, she realized that he was carrying an AK-47-like gun, and had hundreds of rounds of ammo.
+When Antoinette was face to face with Hill, she realized that he was carrying an AK-47-like gun and had hundreds of rounds of ammo.

 However, keeping her faith in God, Antoinette made it a point to tell Michael about her own personal hardships and how she was getting through life.
-This brought the shooter back to senses, ultimately averting a potentially deadly and disastrous situation.
+This brought the shooter back to their senses, ultimately averting a potentially deadly and disastrous situation.

 Yes, ‘Faith Under Fire’ is absolutely based on a true story.
-In 2013, the school where Antoinette was a bookkeeper, came under attack from Michael Hill, a deranged gunman.
-Tuff was a veteran of eight years in the DeKalb County school district at the time and was successful in talking Micahel out of wreaking more havoc, by telling him about her own hardships.
+In 2013, the school where Antoinette was a bookkeeper came under attack from Michael Hill, a deranged gunman.
+Tuff was a veteran of eight years in the DeKalb County school district at the time and was successful in talking Micahel out of wreaking more havoc by telling him about her own hardships.
 She spoke about her divorce and her disabled son.

 The incident took place at the Ronald E. McNair Discovery Learning Academy, where Tuff was working in the front office.
 There were more than 800 students and 100 employees in the school that day, and none of them were injured.
 The principal of the academy commented on the matter, saying, “Her name, Antoinette Tuff, says everything about her.
 Tough.
 She has always been that way from the first time I met her.”